John P. East: Death

 On Friday, June 27, 1986, East completed work on the book galleys of his collected essays.
 He met with Supreme Court nominee Antonin Scalia.
 Then, commitments met, East drove to Greenville with his aide, John Petree, and arrived home about noon on Saturday.
-Petree stayed with him until daughter Kathryn arrived for a visit.
+Petree stayed with him until his daughter Kathryn arrived for a visit.
 Kathryn left her father "in good spirits" about midnight.
 Petree returned to East's house on Sunday morning, June 29.
 He found the front door ajar.
 The senator was dead in his garage, a victim of suicide by carbon monoxide poisoning.
 He left a note that blamed his doctor for failing to diagnose hypothyroidism, which he believed had robbed him of his intellectual abilities.
 North Carolina Governor James G. Martin appointed United States House of Representatives member Jim Broyhill to serve out the rest of East's term.

 East is buried in Arlington National Cemetery.